rx-angular/rx-angular/apps/demos/src/app/features/tutorials/basics/5-side-effects/Readme.md

 }
 ```

-This should dispatch an action on every button click.
+With this implementation, we should be able to dispatch an action on every button click.

 Optionally, we could also put the side effect into a tap operator.
 To that end, we create a new property in our class called `refreshListSideEffect$` and assign the newly created click `Observable` to it: